Insights

 The best way to learn your material is by consistently and purposefully rehearsing your speech.
 That’s why it’s essential to rehearse your speech every day in some capacity.

 Not every rehearsal is going to look the same.
 Setting a clear, manageable goal for yourself and working in smaller sections can make it feel way more manageable for your brain to absorb your material.
+You might:

 Live Through Your Speech

-The ultimate goal is to learn your speech in a way that helps you feel connected to the “why” behind your words.
-As you use these six strategies to learn, not just memorize your speech, you’ll do just that.
-Speakers who rehearse this way learn their speeches on a much deeper level, and are able to transmit that profound sense of purpose to their audience.
+As you use these six strategies to learn, not just memorize, your speech, you’ll do just that.
+Speakers who rehearse this way learn their speeches on a much deeper level and are able to transmit that profound sense of purpose to their audience.

-And instead of just regurgitating your speech onstage, you’ll actually live through your speech.
+Instead of just regurgitating your speech onstage, you’ll actually live through your speech.
 You’ll inspire your audience with your words and help them feel deeply, think differently, and act immediately.

 X Mark icon